SherG/tester1/site/content/post/losing-fat-in-50s.md

 ---
-title: Losing fat in 50s
+title: Losing Fat in Your Fifties-Week 4
 date: 2019-02-05T03:21:45.842Z
 description: >-
   Can you tone up after 50?
 Absolutely!
 As a personal trainer, I'm sharing tip